OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/drs.rst

 OpenNebula DRS employs an integer linear programming (ILP) solver to optimize cluster workload distribution.
 Key features include:

 - **Cluster Load Balancing**: Distributes VM workloads across hosts to balance resource usage, reducing contention and improving performance.
-- **Predictive DRS**: Uses forecasted resource utilization to provide proactive migration recommendations.
+- **Predictive DRS**: Uses resource usage forecasts to provide proactive migration recommendations.
 - **Migration Recommendations**: Generates migration suggestions, allowing administrators to manually approve or automate actions.

 Configuration and Usage
 ================================================================================

-To enable OneDRS, navigate to the **Cluster Tab** in Sunstone and enable OneDRS, or alternatively set the ``ONE_DRS`` configuration attribute in the Cluster template.
-The configuration of OneDRS for the cluster requires setting the following options:
+To enable OneDRS: In Sunstone, select the **Cluster** tab, then enable **OneDRS**.
+Alternatively, in the Cluster template set the ``ONE_DRS`` configuration attribute.

+Configuring OneDRS for the cluster requires setting the following options:

 - **Policies**: Defines how workloads are distributed across hosts.
 - **Usage Metrics and Predictions**: Specifies which resource metrics (CPU, Memory, Network, Disk) to consider for balancing.